OWASP/www-project-benchmark/tab_scoring.md

 We encourage both vendors, open source tools, and end users to verify their application security tools against the Benchmark.
 In order to ensure that the results are fair and useful, we ask that you follow a few simple rules when publishing results.
 We won't recognize any results that aren't easily reproducible:

-1. A description of the default �out-of-the-box� installation, version numbers, etc�
+1. A description of the default "out-of-the-box" installation, version numbers, etc.
-2. Any and all configuration, tailoring, onboarding, etc� performed to make the tool run
+2. Any and all configuration, tailoring, onboarding, etc. performed to make the tool run
 3. Any and all changes to default security rules, tests, or checks used to achieve the results
 4. Easily reproducible steps to run the tool